terenceponce/leetcode-elixir/lib/solutions/00242_valid_anagram/README.md

 Apologies for the rambling, but please give me this small moment of victory.

 Anyway, while I did get the solution correct in the first try, I'm 100% sure it is very inefficient.

+After I wrote my initial solution, I watched NeetCode's video on this problem and I confirmed that my solution was indeed inefficient.

+Another approach would be to just sort both strings and compare them.
+Honestly, it was the first thing I thought of, but I immediately dismissed the thought because I assumed that it would be a very inefficient solution.
+Apparently, I was wrong, so I looked at the top solution for Elixir.

+And holy crap, the solution for Elixir feels like cheating.
+Apparently `Enum.frequencies/1` is a thing and it does exactly what I did with my initial solution.

+One thing I noticed though is that submitting the new solution doesn't seem to be any improvement over the old one.
+I tried submitting it a second time and the runtime improved.
+I guess there is some randomness to how efficient a solution would run.